 |My dream of being Baby Spice in the Spice Girls|

 But, in my most recent hospital admission and in the five years I’ve been discharged, new dreams have grown.
-Things I would like to do, things I would like to be.
+Things I would like to do, things I would like to be – Hopes and dreams in anorexia recovery.
 But with every day that passes, I feel more and more disheartened that my dreams are never going to come true.
 And living my life with unfulfilled dreams is not a life I can cope with without anorexia.
 That is how it makes me feel.
 But in reality, it is probably the anorexia stopping me achieve my dreams.

-But, Friday night, I had a new surge of positivity, a glimmer of hope.
+But, Friday night, I had a new surge of positivity, a glimmer of light that my hopes and dreams in anorexia recovery might be achievable.
 I met up with two friends from my first year of uni who I haven’t seen for years.
 Many years.
 Now first things first, this in itself is something I would never EVER have done before.
 The last time I saw them I was very, very ill and eight years has passed since we were at uni together and a lot of things change in that time.
 There was the possibility that we wouldn’t get on anymore, that we’d have nothing to talk about.
 But, as it happens, I had a really nice time, conversation flowed and hopefully, it is the first of more dates to come where we can re-build our friendship.
-Friends are hard to come by and these are two friends I’d like to keep in my life.

 |Me with my two uni friends on Friday|